google/filament/README.md

 - STL
 - robin-map (header only library)

+When building with Vulkan enabled, we have a few additional small dependencies:

+- vkmemalloc
+- smol-v

 Host tools (such as `matc` or `cmgen`) can use external dependencies freely.

 ## How to make contributions